Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Conclusions

-The approach developed in this paper can easily be adapted to different data, such as those coming from different waves or different surveys.
-Similarly, it can easily be adapted with respect to the choice of cultural traits to be considered or the countries to be included.
-Indeed a hidden advantage of Bayesian methods is that they naturally account for missing data, which naturally arise in survey data collection.
-The only constraint for the analysis is that the same selection of cultural traits is made for each country, so that meaningful comparisons can be made between the resulting networks.
-Finally, different grouping of countries can be used at the validation stage or integrated within the analysis.
+The approach developed in this paper can be adapted easily to different data, such as those coming from different waves of the WVS or alternative surveys, such as the ones in the tradition of \cite{hofstede1984culture} or \cite{schwartz1994beyond}, or the one from the GLOBE study \citep{house2004culture}.
+Similarly, it can be adapted easily to a different choice of cultural traits, set of countries or even sub-national spatial units, making it possible to empirically analyse the cultural homogeneity of a country or the coexistence of regional or ethnic cultures inside the national boundaries.
+A hidden advantage of Bayesian methods is that they naturally account for missing data, which arise often in survey data collection.
+The only constraint for the analysis is that the same selection of cultural traits (survey questions with ordered responses) must be common to all countries included in the analysis, so that meaningful comparisons can be made between the resulting networks.
+Finally, different grouping of countries can be used at the validation stage or endogenously determined within the analysis.

+As shown in the last part of the paper, associations between cultural distance and other distances between countries, such as geographical, political or economical, are often of interest.
+Various studies have been conducted in relation to this, particularly in the economic literature (e.g. see \cite{spolaore2018ancestry} for a recent contribution).
+Future research can look at the implications of the new network-based measure of cultural distance in the context of these studies.

-While concentrating on the cross-sectional dimension of culture, the one inherited from the past, this paper has disregarded the dynamic dimension of the phenomenon, and the question of the origin of culture and the transmission of it.
-Notwithstanding the difficulty of non-homogeneous data across the different waves, the temporal evolution of culture is of interest and can be studied with the use of dynamic network models.
-Future work will also look more closely at the relationship between cross-country cultural distances and social, political and economic outcomes such as international conflicts, trade and migration, and the difference in growth rates between countries.
+Finally, while concentrating on the cross-sectional dimension of culture , this paper has disregarded the dynamic dimension of the phenomenon, and relevant questions related to the origin of national culture, the persistence of it, and its evolution in time.
+Notwithstanding the difficulty of dealing with non-homogeneous data across the different waves of the WVS, the temporal evolution of culture is a matter of great interest and can be modelled with the use of dynamic network models.
+Future work could also explore the possible relation between specific topological configurations of the network in the past (a.k.a. specific sub-networks) and the evolution of the cultural network itself.

+The data and the code for calculating the new cultural distance and for reproducing the analyses in this paper is available at \url{https://github.com/RRondinelli/Cultural-Networks}.